clelandlab/quick/docs/API References/mercator.md

 **Return**:

 - `I` (np.ndarray) I data, at least has 2 dimensions.
-Axis 0 matches the defined readout channels.
+Axis 0 matches the index (**NOT channel number**) of defined readout channels.
 Axis 1 matches the index of triggering.
 If `rep` is not 0, axis 2 will be the repetition index.
 - `Q` (np.ndarray) Q data, same shape as `I`.

 ### 🔵Mercator.acquire_decimated